 Ability to accept risk.
 You must be a risk-taker if you want to be successful.
 As a business owner or a leader of any organization or group, you must be willing to take risks to pursue your vision.

 I once said to someone that I have no interest in gambling.
 I have always found casino gambling boring.
-As soon as I said this, I realized that being a business owner is the biggest gamble you can take, because every job you bid is a gamble and the stakes are high.
+As soon as I said this, I realized that being a business owner is the biggest gamble you can take because every job you bid on is a gamble and the stakes are high.

 Ability to focus on the future.
 A leader must have the patience and vision to plan for projects that will not be completed for many years.

 Your ability to be promoted to high-level positions in your career will depend upon your time span.
 How long into the future is your timeline for work?
 Are you more comfortable with a job that is repetitive every 30 days?
 Are you comfortable with a project that has a completion date two years from now?
 Are you comfortable managing a project with a 5 or 10-year schedule?
-According to Elliott Jacques, who identified how timespan is correlated to levels of work ability, a manager has a two-year time span while a CEO must be able to have the vision, patience and perseverance to plan for projects that will not be completed for five or more years.
+According to Elliott Jacques, who identified how timespan is correlated to levels of work ability, a manager has a two-year time span, while a CEO must be able to have the vision, patience, and perseverance to plan for projects that will not be completed for five or more years.

 If you are a parent, then you know that you invest much of your creative energy into a project (your child) where you may not see the results of your efforts for two decades or more.
 Don’t underestimate the value this experience can bring to your leadership potential.